The traditional brewing of soy sauce is accomplished in three distinct steps: koji-making, brine fermentation and refining.

 Color and flavor are introduced to this hydrolyzed vegetable protein mixture by adding caramel color, corn syrup for sweetness, and salt.
 The mixture is then refined and packaged.

-Naturally brewed soy sauce is translucent, with a reddish-brown color and a wonderfully balanced flavor and aroma.
+Traditionally brewed soy sauce is translucent, with a reddish-brown color and a wonderfully balanced flavor and aroma.

 Non-brewed soy sauce is often opaque and has a harsh, overpowering flavor and pronounced chemical aroma.

-Kikkoman is naturally brewed and aged for full flavor, just like fine wine.
+Kikkoman is traditionally brewed and aged for full flavor, just like fine wine.
 We start with the finest soybeans and wheat.
 We blend them with a starter culture, water and salt.
 And then we add the most important ingredient of all: time.
 Despite the advances in technology, our fermentation process simply can't be hurried.
 It takes several months for the rich, mellow flavor and the complex bouquet of Kikkoman Soy Sauce to develop.

 Non-brewed soy sauce, on the other hand, is made in hours from ingredients like hydrolyzed vegetable protein and caramel coloring.
 Its flavor is harsh and one-dimensional.
 Kikkoman enhances and balances other flavors, while non-brewed soy sauce can mask and overwhelm them.
 From flavor and aroma to color, there's just no comparison.